-OVERVIEW: This is a mental health funder that supports the seven western counties of North Carolina.
-Residents with intellectual or developmental disabilities, behavioral health issues, or substance abuse problems are top priority areas.
+OVERVIEW: This mental health funder supports the seven western counties of North Carolina.
+Top priority ares include residents with intellectual or developmental disabilities, behavioral health issues, or substance abuse problems.

 FUNDING AREAS: Mental health, intellectual and developmental disabilities, behavioral health, substance abuse needs

 IP TAKE: This funder takes a broad approach to mental health needs in western North Carolina.
 Nearly any aspect of mental health support could be considered here, with the right approach.

 PROFILE: The Evergreen Foundation is based in Waynesville, North Carolina and seeks to improve “the lives of those who have Mental Health, Developmental Delay, or Substance Abuse issues.”
 It was established in 1977 by the Board of Smoky Mountain Mental Health as a not-for-profit company.

 Within the realm of mental health, this foundation prioritizes infrastructure for the private provider service network, start-up and service provision grants, and scholarships to build the provider network.
 It also often funds public awareness and education campaigns, as well as advocacy efforts on behalf of consumers and the provider network.
 In the past, it has put a special priority on evidence-based programs for suicide prevention and prescription drug overdose prevention.

 The geographic focus of this funder is Cherokee, Clay, Graham, Haywood, Jackson, Macon, and Swain counties in North Carolina.
 These are the seven western counties of the state, and they have always been in focus for Evergreen.
 In a recent year, the foundation had nearly $20 million in assets.